Kool Moe Dee (album)

-Kool Moe Dee is the debut solo studio album by American rapper Kool Moe Dee from the Treacherous Three.
-It was released in 1986 on Jive Records and produced by Teddy Riley, Bryan "Chuck" New, LaVaba Mallison, Pete Q. Harris, Robert Wells, and Kool Moe Dee.
+Kool Moe Dee is the debut solo album by the American rapper Kool Moe Dee from the Treacherous Three.
+It was released in 1986 on Jive Records and produced by Teddy Riley, Bryan "Chuck" New, LaVaba Mallison, Pete Q. Harris, Robert Wells and Kool Moe Dee.

-The album peaked at number 83 on the Billboard 200, number 20 on the Top R&B/Hip-Hop Albums and sold over 477,000 copies.
-The record spawned four singles: Go See the Doctor, "Rock Steady", "Dumb Dick (Richard)" and "Do You Know What Time It Is?" but only its lead single, "Go See the Doctor" reached music charts, peaking at #89 on the Billboard Hot 100 and #82 on the UK Singles Chart.
+The album peaked at number 83 on the Billboard 200, number 20 on the Top R&B/Hip-Hop Albums and sold over 300,000 copies.
+The record spawned four singles: "Go See the Doctor", "Rock Steady", "Dumb Dick (Richard)" and "Do You Know What Time It Is?", with only the first reaching music charts, peaking at number 89 on the Billboard Hot 100 and number 82 on the UK Singles Chart.
 Kool Moe Dee was released on compact disc in 1989.